 Driving the car up the ramps requires precision and caution.
 Follow these steps for a successful drive-up:

 - Steady Speed: Maintain a steady, controlled speed while driving up the ramps.
+Ensure the vehicle is aligned properly and maintain a steady pace to prevent misalignment or tipping.
 Sudden acceleration can cause the car to lurch forward, risking an accident.

 - Guidance: It’s highly recommended to have someone guide you.
 They can help you keep the car centered on the ramps and provide signals if any adjustments are needed.